 Over the years these have changed slightly:

-The later GS variant had a copper bell and was mainly sold in the US and other export markets.
+The later GS variant had a higher copper content bell and was mainly sold in the US and other export markets.
 At some point they changed from Monel to stainless steel valves, but went back to Monel before returning to stainless steel when manufacturing moved to France.

 Second valve tuning slide